SystemSpace/Compendium/compendium.rst

 Is there any really pretty sightseeing spots in LFE?
   Absolutely!
 (I mean, LFE is gigantic - how could there not be?)

+What are some of the foods of Ghaki?
+  Ooh, hard to say - there's a lot, and I've never been there, it's not radically different from our stuff though.

+Does Synapsian vary throughout Ghaki?
+  Absolutely.

+What other languages besides Synapsian are popular in LFE?
+  Well there's this one that's used in lots of regions too called "Haldal", and others that get even harder to express with human letters.

 Often times people seem to need to prove that they are superior or important in some way, potentially going out of their way to seek attention/admiration in a self-centered manner.
 Is this common in LFE as well?
   In LFE, group society is the norm - egoism is a lot less present.